MattiasKallio/snillrik-settings/README.md

 ## Get the WordPress customizer back
 In themes like the Twentytwentytwo it's really hard to find the link to the customizer.
 This adds it under Appearance, ...where he belongs!

+== Changelog ==
+1.0 first version, still with hope of a bright future.